m-mcardle/ChefGPT/client/README.md

-# MealGPT Client
+# ChefGPT Client

-This directory contains the code required for running MealGPT's frontend which was built using [SvelteKit](https://kit.svelte.dev/docs/introduction).
+This directory contains the code required for running ChefGPT's frontend which was built using [SvelteKit](https://kit.svelte.dev/docs/introduction).

 ## Development